aridjayarecipes/cutesrecipes.web.app/content/post/1797-recipe-of-quick-carrot-cake-batter-oatmeal.md

 1. Make ready  Water

-It&#39;s almost like you&#39;re having a slice of carrot cake for breakfast!
-When measuring your flour, don&#39;t scoop it out of the container with the Pour the cake batter evenly between both prepared cake pans.
+It's almost like you're having a slice of carrot cake for breakfast!
+When measuring your flour, don't scoop it out of the container with the Pour the cake batter evenly between both prepared cake pans.
 Soft and Chewy Oatmeal Raisin Cookies.
 These Carrot Cake Oatmeal Cookies blew me away, and not just from their built-in portion control.

 <!--inarticleads2-->